ytti/kala/README.md

 Every entry has 'secret entry' which right now includes only 'passphrase' but could have something like HOTP master key etc in future.
-This 'secret entry' is encrypted with salsa20 and key is derived with scrypt from master passphrase salted with the entry name.
+This 'secret entry' is encrypted with salsa20 and key is derived with scrypt from master passphrase salted with mastersalt+entry_name.

-Entry is put into array of entries, entries is encrypted with salsa20  and key is derived with scrypt from master password with compile time static salt.
+Entry is put into array of entries, entries is encrypted with salsa20  and key is derived with scrypt from master password with random mastersalt.

 Runtime only secrets which you're interested in are decrypted, secrets for entries you didn't ask for are not touched.
 So perhaps in some corner-cases